-The master of science in bioinformatics and computational biology is offered jointly by the Departments of Mathematical Sciences and Molecular and Cell Biology.
-This program will combine course work from the disciplines of biology, computer science and mathematics.
-The program seeks to answer the demand for a new breed of scientist who has fundamental understanding in biology, mathematics, statistics and computer science.
-With this interdisciplinary training, these scientists will be well-prepared to meet the demand and challenges that have arisen and will continue to develop in the biotechnology arena.
+The Master of Science in Bioinformatics and Computational Biology (BCBM) is offered jointly by the Departments of Biological and Mathematical Sciences.
+This program will combine coursework from the disciplines of biology, computer science and mathematics.
+The BCBM program seeks to answer the demand for a new breed of scientist who has fundamental understanding in the fields of biology, mathematics, statistics and computer science.
+With this interdisciplinary training, these scientists will be well prepared to meet the demand and challenges that have arisen and will continue to develop in the biotechnology arena.

 Catalog page: MS